40Cakes/pokebot-gen3/Readme.md

 ## 💼 `starters`
 Soft reset for starter Pokémon.

-For modes that use soft resets such as starters, the bot attempts to hit a unique frames to reduce the amount of repeated, identical Pokémon, this may cause soft resets to take progressively longer.
+- For modes that use soft resets such as starters, the bot will track RNG to ensure a unique frame is hit after every reset, this is to prevent repeatedly generating an identical Pokémon, this will cause soft resets to take progressively longer over time

-- If resets begin to take too long, it is recommended to start a new save file with a different TID to reset this delay
+- If resets begin to take too long, it is recommended to start a new save file with a different TID to reset this delay or check out [`config/cheats.yml`](#cheatsyml---cheats-config)
-- If you notice too many dupes or resets taking too long, consider enabling `starters_rng` in [`config/cheats.yml`](#cheatsyml---cheats-config)
+- **Note**: Even though you set the trainer to face the desired PokéBall, it is still important to set the correct `starter` in the config!
+This option is used by the bot to track frames to ensure a unique starter is generated every time
+- **Note**: For the time being, Johto starters will automatically enable the `starters` option in [`config/cheats.yml`](#cheatsyml---cheats-config), the shininess of the starter is checked via memhacks as start menu navigation is WIP (in future, shininess will be checked via the party summary menu)

-### R/S/E
+### RSE
 1. Select the `starter` in `config/general.yml` - `Treecko`, `Torchic` or `Mudkip`
 2. Face the starters bag, and save the game (**in-game, not a save state**)
 3. Start the bot

-### FR/LG
+### FRLG
 1. Select the `starter` in `config/general.yml` - `Bulbasaur`, `Charmander` or `Squirtle`
 2. Face the desired PokéBall in Oak's lab, save the game (**in-game, not a save state**)
 3. Start the bot

-- **Note**: Even though you set the trainer to face the desired PokéBall, it is still important to set `starter` in the config!
-This option is used by the bot to track frames to ensure a unique starter is generated every time

 ### Johto (Emerald)
 1. Select the `starter` in `config/general.yml` - `Chikorita`, `Cyndaquil` or `Totodile`
 2. Face the desired PokéBall in Birch's lab, save the game (**in-game, not a save state**)
 3. Start the bot

-- **Note**: Even though you set the trainer to face the desired PokéBall, it is still important to set `starter` in the config!
-This option is used by the bot to track frames to ensure a unique starter is generated every time
-- **Note**: For the time being, Johto starters will automatically enable the `starters` option in [`config/cheats.yml`](#cheatsyml---cheats-config), the shininess of the starter is checked via memhacks as start menu navigation is WIP (in future, shininess will be checked via the party summary menu)

 <details>
 <summary>✅🟨❌ Click here for support information</summary>